RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   every plugin.
 This action creates a separate window that only contains the plugin and can be moved to a different place of the screen or to a different monitor.
+* Add a clock to the status bar, for those who like to work on full screen mode.
+It can be activated in `Preferences > General > Advanced settings > Status bar > Show clock`.
 * Add translation for Simplified Chinese.

 #### Editor